wswartzendruber/hlg-tools/README.md

 ## Determine the Luminosity Scaling Factor

 The second thing we're after is the movie's luminosity scaling factor.
+We need this because while UHD discs follow no clear standard for brightness levels, HLG does.
+And so, the brightness of the input video needs to be adjusted to match HLG's expectations.
 The unfortunate truth of the matter is that this requires a brief bit of trial and error.
 If it's not correctly set, the picture will appear either too bright or too dark when played back on SDR.

 The purpose of the `hlgprev.sh` script is to output a single black and white frame of the video being converted in order to preview its SDR appearance.
 The reason the preview output is